Singapore sees most COVID-19 cases in 10 months after karaoke cluster | Health

 Singapore reported its highest number of local coronavirus cases in 10 months on Wednesday, after the discovery of a cluster among hostesses and customers of KTV karaoke lounges.

 Of the 56 new community infections, 41 were linked to the KTV outbreak, the health ministry said.
-The ministry earlier this week said it was investigating infections among Vietnamese hostesses who frequented KTV lounges or clubs and was offering free COVID-19 testing to anyone potentially exposed.
+The ministry has been investigating infections among what it said were Vietnamese hostesses who frequented KTV lounges or clubs and has offered free COVID-19 testing to anyone potentially exposed.

+Police arrested 20 women late on Wednesday, among them South Koreans, Malaysians, Thai and Vietnamese, for alleged vice activities at KTV lounges, local media reported.
+Police did not immediately confirm the arrests when contacted by Reuters.

-Health Minister Ong Ye Kung said police would take action against violators.
-"Any outlets providing hostess services, dice games, and all this very close contact, were never allowed," he told local media, according to CNA.
+Health Minister Ong Ye Kung had earlier warned police would take action against violators.
+"Any outlets providing hostess services, dice games and all this very close contact, were never allowed," he told local media, according to CNA.

 It is aiming to complete the vaccination of two-third of its population by Aug.
 9.